matthiashimmelmann/matthiashimmelmann.github.io/README.md

 Using code, I try to develop tools that help to model and visualize mathematics.
 At the moment, I am trying to apply algebro-geometric techniques to better understand discontinuous behavior of materials, especially tensegrity frameworks.

-In the following, a few milestones in my academic career are listed.<br>
+Below, a few milestones of my academic career are listed.

 <table style="width:100%">
 <tr> <td><h3>Education</h3></td></tr>